62%* of Missouri college students drive a vehicle while on campus for school.

 Blood Alcohol Content (BAC)

 BAC is the amount of alcohol in a person’s body.
-A 0.08% BAC is the legal limit for driving under the influence (DUI) or driving while impaired (DWI).
+A 0.08% BAC is the legal limit for those 21+ driving under the influence (DUI) or driving while impaired (DWI).
+The legal limit for those under 21 is 0.00% BAC.

 Designated Driver

-A designatived driver is someone who has not consumed any alcohol and/or other drugs, not the person who is “least drunk.”
+A designated driver is someone who has not consumed any alcohol and/or other drugs, not the person who is “least drunk.”
+A designated driver is 100% sober.

-Call a taxi/ridesharing service or call a sober friend to pick you up.
+Call a taxi/rideshare service or a sober friend to pick you up.

 Data Briefs